Shaga-Matula/blue-pulse-pp5/README.md

 ## Add Comment Feature

 - Users can actively participate by contributing new comments.
-The "Add Comment" button allows for the seamless addition of user-generated content to the discussion.
+The "Add Comment" button allows for the addition of user-generated content to the discussion.

 ## User CRUD Operations